 Iván Völgyes Award

-In memoriam of Dr. Iván Völgyes, the American Chamber of Commerce launched the Dr. Iván Völgyes Award for promotion of Hungarian-American Business Relations in 2005.
+In memoriam of Dr. Iván Völgyes, the American Chamber of Commerce launched the Dr. Iván Völgyes Award for

 This annual award is aimed to recognize those individuals who have played an outstanding and exemplary role in developing Hungarian-American business relations over the past years.